nightscout/nightscout.github.io/docs/index.md

 -   A CGM sensor: Dexcom, Medtronic, Libre (plus an additional transmitter) or Eversense

--   A way to [upload](./uploader/uploaders.md) your data (this is generally an internet-connected mobile phone with a matching uploader app)
+-   A way to [upload](./uploader/uploaders.md) your data, to be stored in Nightscout (this is generally an internet-connected mobile phone with a matching uploader app)

 -   Internet access

 -   A few hours of "quiet" time (a <s>beer</s> nice cup of coffee is optional but highly recommended)

 -   Basic computer skills and the ability to ***carefully*** follow the installation guides shown on this site

     ***"Carefully"** means that you will thoroughly read, follow and complete each step without skipping any and without giving up thinking that it is too difficult - it isn't, you just need to be patient.*